mattheww/gomill/gomill_docs/tournaments.rst

 plays games between predefined players, in order to compare their strengths.

-There are currently two types of tournament, which are documented independently.
+There are currently two types of tournament.

 Specific tournaments